kuhl33d/Paddle_Court/backend/pages/test_landmarks/readme.md

-now we can send camera frames to models and draw landmarks on it
+now we can send camera frames to models and access output jsonify